 He has lectured at Princeton University, New Jersey; Parsons School, New York University of Pennsylvania, Philadelphia; Göteborg Universitet, Gothenberg, Sweden; and at Universidad Autónoma de Madrid, Universidad Complutense de Madrid, and Universidad Politécnica de Barcelona, all in Spain.

-He is the recipient of XVII Espais prize (Spain.) _He has been awarded grants, among others, by the Marcelino Botín Foundation (Spain) and Franklin Furnace (USA.)
+He is the recipient of XVII Espais Prize (Spain, 2004) and the Santo Foundation Individual Artist Award (USA, 2014.) _He has been awarded grants, among others, by the Marcelino Botín Foundation (Spain, 2000) and Franklin Furnace (USA, 2005.)

 He is the author of the following books: The museum of the Victim, 2009 (MV Editions); JP-UM, 2005 (Llibros del Pexe), Fèlix Bermeu.
 A Hidden Life, 2004 (Ajuntament de Terrassa, Hangar), Ignoto, 2002 (MAN), and Rent-a-Body, 1999 (Maguncia, S.L.)

-His work has been reviewed, among others, by The New York Times, The Village Voice, The New Yorker, Los Angeles Times, ArtNews, El País, El Mundo, ABC, La razón; and La Vanguardia.
+His work has been reviewed, among others, by The New York Times, The Village Voice, The Huffington Post, The New Yorker, Los Angeles Times, ArtNews, El País, El Mundo, ABC, La razón; and La Vanguardia.